Defold API

 const result = go.get_position() + vmath.vector3(1, 1, 1); // type: number ?!??

-If you're confident about the result, you can cast the type:
+If you're confident about the result of an operation, you can override the type:

 const result = (go.get_position() + vmath.vector3(1, 1, 1)) as vmath.vector3; // type: vmath.vector3